YKatser/DS-links/README.md

 Kedro is an open-source Python framework that applies software engineering best-practice to data and machine-learning pipelines.
 You can use it, for example, to optimise the process of taking a machine learning model into a production environment.
 You can use Kedro to organise a single user project running on a local environment, or collaborate within a team on an enterprise-level project.
 ```

-- Code for reproducability (Pytorch):
+- Code for reproducibility (Pytorch):
 ```python
 def set_determenistic(seed=666, precision=10):
   np.random.seed(seed)